Cut the knot: learn to enjoy mathematics

 (This applet was created to accompany Excursions in Modern Mathematics, Seventh Edition, by Peter Tannenbaum © Pearson Education.
 Reproduced with permission.)

-An earlier version of the applet and the description of the method are available at http://www.cut-the-knot.org/Curriculum/SocialScience/SealedBids.shtml.
+An earlier version of the applet and the Description of the method are available at https://www.cut-the-knot.org/Curriculum/SocialScience/SealedBids.shtml.
 Here I would like to clarify the reason why the method of sealed bids works.
 An important question is this: after the announcement of the high bids and the winners of individual items, the winnings of each player are compared to his or her estimate of the fair share of the goods.
 Some of the players - who received more than their fair share - are found to owe the estate, others - who received less than the fair share or nothing at all - to be owed by the estate.
 It is always the fact that the difference of the total amount owed to the estate and the total of players' debts is not negative.
 It is 0 if and only if all players bids are equal for any individual item.

 This fact follows from the observation that also underlies the pigeonhole principle, viz., the maximum of a set of numbers is never less than their average.

-Let aip stand for the bid of the pth for the ith item.
+Let aip stand for the bid of the pth for the Ith item.
 The pth player assessment of his or her fair share is given by the expression

 Ap = Σiaip / N,